dji-sdk/Onboard-SDK-Doc/source/cn/github-platform-docs/STM32/README.md

 Before using this example App, make sure you have followed the [Quick Start](../../quick-start/index.html) and have valid APP KEY and APP ID.

-> Note: The STM32 sample app does not currently support A3 FW 1.5.0.0.
+> Note: The STM32 sample app does not currently fully support A3 FW > 1.5.0.0 or N3.
+Please use a different OES platform for these.

 ## Setup